Spring Cleaning Your Website

 Secure your site

 Setting up your website to use an SSL/TLS certificate not only secures your site, but it also helps your Google ranking.
-SSL/TLS certificates encrypt and protect information as it transmits to and from your server, and knowing your site has one will give your customers piece of mind.
+SSL/TLS certificates encrypt and protect information as it transmits to and from your server, and knowing your site has one will give your customers peace of mind.
 How do they know your site is protected?
 The address bar of your site will display a closed padlock icon, and the address will be preceded by https, instead of http.
 This indicates that the site uses the Hypertext Transfer Protocol Secure protocol for communication, and communication between the visitor and the webserver are encrypted.
 Otherwise, the padlock icon will appear unlocked, and visitors will know to proceed with caution.
 In fact, a whopping 85 percent of online shoppers avoid unsecure websites.

 Moderate your comments